vijaysharm/ehyo-android/README.md

 Limitations
 -----------
-This project was designed around the default Android Studio project structure, and therefore makes a lot of assumptions based on the way the code is structured.
+This project was designed around the default Android Studio project structure, and therefore makes a lot of assumptions based on the way it structures its code.

 Usage
 -----